 Painting Specialist Investigation 3 – 30 credits

 This module requires the management and implementation of an appropriate critical investigation.
-It will be based upon a project plan developed over Semester 1 and 2.
-This module will help gain specialist insight or a new knowledge base to support your Final Project Plan.
+It will be based upon a project plan developed over semesters 1 and 2.
+This module will help you to gain specialist insight or a new knowledge base to support your Final Project Plan.

 Final Project Plan – 30 credits